DhruvArora1210/Spatital-AI/README.md

 Technical Deep Dive
 --------------------------------------------
 1. Spatial Vector RAG (The "Secret Sauce")
 Standard Vector Search maps Text -> Text.
-Lumina maps Visual Features -> Spatial Coordinates.
+Spatial Intelligence maps Visual Features -> Spatial Coordinates.
 When the Archivist sees a "cup", it doesn't just store the word "cup".
 It stores a payload containing:

 Vector: CLIP/All-MiniLM embedding of the label.